brajeshwar/Sass.mode/README.md

 # Sass Mode (scss syntax) for Coda 1

-[Sass Mode](http://github.com/brajeshwar/Sass.mode) is now part of [Coda 2](http://panic.com/coda/) is no longer needed from Coda 2 onwards.
+[Sass Mode](http://github.com/brajeshwar/Sass.mode) is now part of [Coda 2](http://panic.com/coda/) and is no longer needed from Coda 2 onwards.

 ## Compatibility